apache/flink-web/_posts/2020-05-06-community-update.md

     <br>
 </div>

-Whether you're new to Flink or just looking to strengthen your foundations, this training is the most comprehensive way to get started: [https://flink.apache.org/training.html](https://flink.apache.org/training.html).
+Whether you're new to Flink or just looking to strengthen your foundations, this training is the most comprehensive way to get started and is now completely open source: [https://flink.apache.org/training.html](https://flink.apache.org/training.html).
+For now, the materials are only available in English, but the community intends to also provide a Chinese translation in the future.

 <hr>